 Azure Functions – Time Trigger (CRON) Cheat Sheet

-This is a cheat sheet for CRON expressions that are used in the time triggers for Azure functions.
+This is a cheat sheet for CRON expressions used in the time triggers for Azure functions.
 They define how often a trigger/the Azure function should be executed (daily, hourly, every 3 months, …).

 The basic format of the CRON expressions in Azure is: